SEA LICE CONTROL USING RIDDANCE

 - When the dose of a.i. is adequate for the elimination of the parasite, fish show no reluctance to consume the diet

-Riddance™ should benefit:
+Riddance™ will benefit:

 - Commercial salmon farmers: ectoparasite control, costs, losses, expansion issues, and PR.